ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 18.08.2024: Spectroscopic models for PH3, SO3 and H2O2 were added (TROVE input files).
 - 08.08.2024: MoLLIST line lists for 40Ca35Cl and 40Ca37Cl frm Lavy and Bernath (2024).
 - 24.7.2024:  Lots of line broadening paramters for air generated using ML (Guest et al. 2024).
 - 04.05.2024: The N2 line list WCCRMT has been extended to include the C-B system recently constructed by Jans (2024).